-Teklu Abate Bekele is Associate Professor of International and Comparative Education (ICE) at the Graduate School of Education, The American University in Cairo (AUC).
-Prior to joining the AUC, Bekele worked as Research Fellow, Research Associate, Lecturer and Senior Lecturer of ICE at the Department of Education, the University of Oslo, Norway.
+Teklu Abate Bekele is Associate Professor of International and Comparative Education (ICE) at the School of Humanities and Social Sciences, The American University in Cairo (AUC).
+Prior to joining the AUC, Bekele worked in the capacities of Research Fellow, Research Associate, Lecturer and Senior Lecturer of ICE at the Department of Education, the University of Oslo, Norway.

-- June 2009: PhD in Education, University of Oslo
+- June 2009: PhD in Education, University of Oslo, Norway

 - June 2004: MPhil in International and Comparative Education, University of Oslo